teraspora/trig_worms/README.md

 - Allow user to vary curve parameters
 - Allow user to specify own functions
 - Allow save image to local storage
+- Let user split canvas into 4, focus on current curve, with different parameters for each.
 - Bubbles
 - Other browsers - Safari showing sliders as black
 - Mobile